Canada Passport Photo Size: Exact Dimensions & Rules

 Canada accepts passport photos in both formats depending on your application method.

 Which to choose: Online applications process faster (typically 10 business days vs 20 for mail).
 Digital submission also eliminates print quality as a rejection variable.
+If you do need printed copies, our passport photo printer guide covers paper selection, printer settings, and layout templates for printing compliant photos at home.

 Passport Photo vs Citizenship Photo vs Visa Photos